Skip to content

 Notes

-• Use $section->settings->key for values.
+• Use $section->settings->key to access section settings.

 Next: Using Sections in Templates